Rigo-1234/Rigo-1234/README.md

 - 👋 Hi, I’m rigo
-- 👀 I’m interested in coding,AI,music
+- 👀 I’m interested in coding,AI,data analysis
-- 🌱 I’m currently learning javascript, java
+- 🌱 I’m currently learning reactjs, powerBI, MySQL, python
 - 💞️ I’m looking to collaborate on anything related to AI or coding
 - 📫 How to reach me telegram(698648684)
 - 😄 Pronouns: ...